-- Colorado S.B.72 (Enacted 2021): Encourages the colocation of transmission infrastructure along existing rights-of-ways (ROWs). - Minnesota H.F.7 (Enacted 2023): Encourages existing transmission lines to primarily utilize existing rights-of-way and assess potential routes that would utilize or run parallel to existing railroad and highway rights-of-way. - Minnesota S.F.4942 (Enacted 2024): Requires the Public Utilities Commission to consider locating a route for a high-voltage transmission line on an existing high-voltage transmission route and using parallel existing highway rightof-way. - New Jersey S.B.
+- Colorado H.B.1292 (Enacted 2025): Allows transmission lines to be built along state highway rights-of-way, based on rules created by the Department of Transportation. - Minnesota H.F.7 (Enacted 2023): Encourages existing transmission lines to primarily utilize existing rights-of-way and assess potential routes that would utilize or run parallel to existing railroad and highway rights-of-way. - Minnesota S.F.4942 (Enacted 2024): Requires the Public Utilities Commission to consider locating a route for a high-voltage transmission line on an existing high-voltage transmission route and using parallel existing highway rightof-way. - New Jersey S.B.
 3926 (Enacted 2020): Grants authority for qualified offshore wind projects to obtain easements, rightsof-way, or other real property interests on, over, or through existing public streets, thoroughfares, or rights-of-way.

-- The Societal Value of Co-Locating Electric

-Transmission Infrastructure in Highway Rights-ofWay | NextGen Highways

-- Recommended Siting Practices for Electric

-Transmission Developers | Americans for a Clean
+- The Societal Value of Co-Locating Electric Transmission Infrastructure in Highway Rights-of- Way | NextGen Highways - Recommended Siting Practices for Electric Transmission Developers | Americans for a Clean Energy Grid

-Energy Grid